- Skin Procedures

-If you’re considering surgery to correct gynecomastia, this brochure will give you a basic understanding of the procedure — when it can help, how it’s performed, and what results you can expect.
-It can’t answer all of your questions, since a lot depends on your individual circumstances.
-Please be sure to ask your doctor if there is anything about the procedure you don’t understand.
+For men who feel self-conscious about their appearance, gynecomastia surgery in Scottsdale can help.
+The procedure removes fat and or glandular tissue from the breasts and in extreme cases removes excess skin, resulting in a chest that is flatter, firmer, and better contoured.
+If you’re considering male breast reduction surgery to correct gynecomastia, it’s important to have a basic understanding of the procedure — when it can help, how it’s performed, and what results you can expect.
+Many aspects will depend on your individual circumstances.
+Please be sure to ask Dr. Sean Lille if there is anything about the procedure you don’t understand.

 Surgery to correct gynecomastia can be performed on healthy, emotionally stable men of any age.
-The best candidates for surgery have firm, elastic skin that will reshape to the body’s new contours.
+The best candidates for male chest contouring have firm, elastic skin that will reshape to the body’s new contours.

 Surgery may be discouraged for obese men, or for overweight men who have not first attempted to correct the problem with exercise or weight loss.
 Also, individuals who drink alcohol beverages in excess or smoke marijuana are usually not considered good candidates for surgery.
 These drugs, along with anabolic steroids, may cause gynecomastia.
 Therefore, patients are first directed to stop the use of these drugs to see if the breast fullness will diminish before surgery is considered an option.

 Dr. Lille will need a complete medical history, so check your own records ahead of time and be ready to provide this information.
 First, Dr. Lille will examine your breasts and check for causes of the gynecomastia, such as impaired liver function, use of estrogen-containing medications, or anabolic steroids.
-If a medical problem is the suspected cause, you’ll be referred to an appropriate specialist
+If a medical problem is the suspected cause, you’ll be referred to an appropriate specialist.

-Smokers should plan to stop smoking for a minimum of two weeks before surgery and during recovery.
+Dr. Lille will give you specific instructions on how to prepare for surgery, including guidelines on eating, drinking, and taking certain vitamins and medications.
+Smokers should plan to stop smoking for a minimum of six weeks before surgery and during recovery.
 Smoking decreases circulation and interferes with proper healing.
 Therefore, it is essential to follow all your surgeon’s instructions.

 Surgery for gynecomastia is most often performed as an outpatient procedure, but in extreme cases, or those where other medical conditions present cause for concern, an overnight hospital stay may be recommended.

 The Male Breast Reduction Surgery

-In a typical procedure, an incision is made in an inconspicuous location — either on the edge of the areola or in the under arm area.
-Working through the incision, the surgeon cuts away the excess glandular tissue, fat and skin from around the areola and from the sides and bottom of the breast.
+In a typical procedure, an incision is made in an inconspicuous location — either on the edge of the areola or in the under-arm area.
+Working through the incision, the surgeon cuts away the excess glandular tissue and fat and skin from around the areola and from the sides and bottom of the breast.
 Major reductions that involve the removal of a significant amount of tissue and skin may require larger incisions that result in more conspicuous scars.
 If liposuction is used to remove excess fat, the cannula is usually inserted through the existing incisions.

 If your gynecomastia consists primarily of excessive fatty tissue, your surgeon will likely use liposuction to remove the excess fat.
 A small incision, less than a half-inch in length, is made around the edge of the areola — the dark skin that surrounds the nipple.
-Or, the incision may be placed in the underarm area.
+In some cases, the incision may instead be placed in the underarm area.